Key Points

 - Dark patches and discharge

-- Tiny black or reddish-brown spots that could be mites
+- Tiny black or reddish-brown spots that could be ear mites

 If you notice any of these signs, visit your local veterinarian for a consultation.
-If it looks like just a normal build up of wax or debris, here are the steps you can take to clean your cat’s ears.
+If it looks like just a normal build-up of wax or debris, the following steps show you how to clean your kitty’s ears from the comfort of your home.

-You know your feline friend best.
-Before you start, make sure they’re in a familiar location, a good mood, and a comfortable sitting position.
+Make sure your cat is in a familiar location, in a good mood, and in a comfortable sitting position.
 Keep them calm by talking to them in a soothing tone while giving them plenty of petting and encouragement.
+You may also need to bribe them with cat treats.

 If you are having issues getting your cat under control, you can try swaddling: a tried and true method for stopping squirming.
 Wrapping your cat in a blanket or towel can keep them still and secure as you attempt to clean their ears.

-When in need, call for assistance!
-With more rambunctious cats, you might need someone to help hold and stabilize your cat as you clean their ears.
+With more rambunctious cats, you might need someone else to help hold and stabilize your cat as you clean their ears.

 Take the ear cleaning solution and “flood,” or completely fill, the ear canal.
-It is important not to put the tip of the solution bottle inside the cat’s ear, but don’t worry about pouring too much as any excess solution will fall out when your cat shakes their head after.
+Do not put the tip of the solution bottle inside the cat’s ear, but don’t worry about pouring too much as any excess solution will fall out when your cat shakes their head after.
+Alternatively, you can soak the solution into a cotton ball and use it to massage the inner ear area.

-Gently massage the base of the ear for 20-30 seconds, allowing the solution to break up any debris or wax build up that might be in the ear canal.
+Using a cotton swap or wipe, gently massage the base of the ear for 20-30 seconds, allowing the solution to break up any debris or wax build-up that might be in the ear canal.
 After, allow your cat to shake out any excess solution from their ear.

-If the tip of the solution bottle does touch your cat’s ears (mistakes happen!), wipe the cap with alcohol to kill any bacteria or yeast that might linger.
+If the tip of the solution bottle does touch your cat’s ears, wipe the cap with alcohol to kill any bacteria or yeast that might linger.

-Once you have finished the first ear, give your cat a treat and some attention so that they can de-stress before you move on to the other ear.
+Once you have finished the first ear, give your cat a treat and some attention so that they can de-stress before you move on to the other ear and repeat the process.

-If you are nervous or uncomfortable trying to clean your cat’s ears for the first time, it can be helpful to let your local veterinarian assist.
+If you are nervous or uncomfortable trying to clean your cat’s ears for the first time, get assistance from your vet or a local groomer.
 They’ll give you a demonstration of the process so you have more confidence in trying it the next time.